Singularities in positive characteristic, stratification and simplification of the singular locus: Introduction

 The problem of resolution over arbitrary fields will be formulated in terms of Rees algebras, so Part \ref{partRees} is devoted to recalling some notions of the theory.
 In Sections \ref{Rees} and \ref{DiffRees} we present a brief introduction.
 Special attention will be paid to Rees algebras enriched with the action of differential operators.
 We will see how these objects provide a suitable framework to define our invariants.
 In Section \ref{transformationsweak} we discuss transformations of Rees algebras, and Hironaka's notion of weak equivalence.
 The least number of variables needed to express the initial form of a hypersurface at a singular point is a central invariant in the theory.
 In fact, these are the variables that can be eliminated from the problem.
 This is what we call the $\tau$-invariant and its study, addressed in Section \ref{tangentcones}, will play a central role in the construction of our stratifying function.

 \

 Part \ref{partElimination} is dedicated to presenting elimination algebras and to reviewing some of their properties: Section \ref{evui} contains a detailed study of {\em universal elimination algebras}, and the specialization to usual elimination algebras via change of base rings.
-In Section \ref{localprojection} we study conditions in which elimination can be defined, with special attention on the fact that these conditions are open.
+In Section \ref{localprojection} we study conditions under which elimination can be defined, with special attention to the fact that these conditions are open.

 \